BelalMoha/RasaChatbot/chatbot-main/README.md

 ## Work Done

-Student 1: Use Cases, Dialogue Flow, Personas, Dialogue Examples, Domain(first version)

-Student 2: Domain(final version), yml implementation
+Use Cases, Dialogue Flow, Personas, Dialogue Examples, Domain(first version) Domain(final version), yml implementation

-Both: Custom actions
+Custom actions

 ## Missing Parts

-Our project had a 6th use case.
+The project had a 6th use case.
 It was removed towards the end because of problems during implementation.

-Currently, our first Custom action, `ActionTranslateCertificates`, currently jumps directly to the 'else' clause in our action, so it doesn't work.
+Currently, the first Custom action, `ActionTranslateCertificates`, currently jumps directly to the 'else' clause in our action, so it doesn't work.